 Backpack sizes are usually measured in a unit of volume called liters.
 A typical Nalgene or Smartwater bottle, for example, each hold 1 liter of water.
 A 45 liter backpack would, in theory (don’t try this at home) hold 45 liters of water if you filled it full and it didn’t leak.
 This may or may not include pockets on the sides, back, or hip belt, depending on the pack manufacturer.

-In more familiar terms, the dimensions of a typical 45 L pack are around 28″ x 12″ x 12″.
+In more familiar (and drier) terms, the dimensions of a typical 45 L pack are around 28″ x 12″ x 12″.
 That’s a pretty convenient size, big enough to carry some serious stuff but not big enough to be unwieldy.
 On hikers with smaller bodies especially, this size pack won’t tower over your head or make you feel double-wide.

 Is 45 liters big enough for backpacking?